Surajv311/LearningMicroservices/README.md

 When I dockerized my fastapi app and ran it in a docker container the networking context changed.
 Key points:
 Isolation: Each Docker container has its own network stack. localhost within a Docker container refers to the container itself, not the host machine.
 Networking: By default, Docker containers are attached to a default network (bridge network) which isolates them from the host network and from each other unless configured otherwise.
 By default, Docker containers are connected to a bridge network.
 To allow your FastAPI container to communicate with PostgreSQL/Redis running on the host machine, you should use the host machine's IP address.
+So its like host machine is a common ground/platform for multiple containers running inside it, so any request should be routed via the machine so that it can exactly know which container is interacting with which one - in a rough explanation.
-You can find host machine (in my case macbook) ip using `ping -c 1 $(hostname)` or `ifconfig` command; Then update your FastAPI configuration to use this IP address (host machine) instead of localhost i.e update POSTGRES_HOST url, which I did in code in postgresDbConfig.py.
+You can find host machine (in my case macbook) ip using `ping -c 1 $(hostname)` or `ifconfig` command; If it were an AWS EC2 machine, we would anyways know the IP of the machine...; Then update your FastAPI configuration to use this IP address (host machine) instead of localhost i.e update POSTGRES_HOST url, which I did in code in postgresDbConfig.py.
 We can ask how is docker able to route the connection from container to host machine via bridge network concept?:
 Bridge Network Creation: By default, Docker containers are connected to a bridge network.
 This is an internal virtual network that allows containers to communicate with each other and the host machine.
 Container-to-Host Communication: When you specify the host machine's IP address in the container, the container's networking stack knows to route the traffic out of the container to the host machine's network interface.